Monkey Facts

 22 Marvellous Monkey Facts, Trivia, and Information

 Monkeys are fascinating animals to watch and interact with.
-They are incredibly intelligent creatures and are very close relatives of humans.
-Just like humans, we classify monkeys as primates.
+They are incredibly intelligent creatures and very close relatives of humans.
+Like humans, we classify monkeys as primates.
+Primates have relatively larger brains than their body size and a higher degree of intelligence.

 Also, Proboscis monkeys feature at number two on our list of the world’s ugliest animals!